-All elements on the image of the PCB are considered as polygons.
-First, a check of an intersection of reference and test polygons by the coordinates on the image is performed.
-If polygons are intersected, points of mutual crossing of the polygons borders are calculated and then tracing along borders of polygons is carried out for building of a required polygon.
+Search of faults like spur and mousebit on vector representation of the image of the PCB is realized on the tracing along borders of polygons is carried out for building of a required polygon.
 Tracing begins from an external point of local area of polygons.
 After the first point of edge crossing is reached, tracing is carried out on the internal side of the polygon formed by crossing of the edges of considered polygons in an opposite to initial one direction.
 After the second point of the polygons edges crossing is reached, procedure returns to the starting point of tracing on the external edge of a new polygon.
 Having defined thus coordinates of all points of a new polygon, we obtain vector representation of PCB defect.